svewap/typo3-form-to-database/README.md

 - No database-changes per form required
 - Shows all results per form in a separate backend module
 - Provides a CSV-download of all results
+- Automatic deletion of results after a specified number of days (GDPR)

 ### Screenshots